 ‘Many people confuse it with a diet or a restrictive way of living.
 Others misunderstand it as a means to health or a safer environment, but completely divorce it from its animal rights and social justice origins.’

 To bring veganism back to its roots in justice and Animal Rights, is simply being honest and what is ‘militant’ about honesty?
-What is ‘extreme’ about sincerity?
+What is ‘extreme’ or ‘strict’ about sincerity?

-My eventual conclusion was that only those who either don’t know what veganism is, or who want to continue harming other creatures without being challenged could possibly call it ‘strict’ when it’s suggested they stop doing it.
+My eventual conclusion was that only those who either don’t know what veganism is, or who want to go on harming other creatures without being challenged about it could possibly call it ‘strict’ when it’s suggested they stop doing it.
 Only those who want veganism to be something that it’s not, could possible accuse Animal Rights advocates of being ‘militant’ and seek to silence them for telling the truth.

 Point to ponder